ZitzelbergerAlec/Intro-to-security/README.txt

  P = (1 - e^(-5 * 623518/1000000))^5 = 79.7% false positive rate
  and where k = 3
   P = (1 - e^(-3 * 623518/1000000))^3 = 60.5% false positive rate

+d) If we wanted to improve reduce the rate of false positives, then we simply increase the number of total bits in the array.
+The higher N we have, the less likely that a false positive becomes.
+Alternatively, we can also decrease the size of the dictionary.

 sha1 has an output range of 160